 The modern writer was sold the promise of decadence and pays the debt of decay.

 The silence felt awkward.
 I knew my mistake the moment I had made it- it sat cold and moist on the upper part of my thigh.
-We were getting to know each other now as if what we had was in the past-tense, like a post-game show on ESPN.
-She spoke without the constraint of keeping in-character, telling me about the time she dated a rock star and her abusive ex-boyfriend.
+We were getting to know each other now as if what we had was in the past tense, like a post-game show on ESPN.
+She spoke without the constraint of keeping in-character, telling me how she had dated a rock star as a teenager and about her abusive ex-boyfriend.

-“Sorry I’m such a slut,” read her text the next day.
+“Sorry I’m such a slut,” read her text message the next day.
 Her way of tying things up.
-You’re left wondering what the best case scenario would have been, or if this was it.
+You’re left wondering what the best case scenario would have been or if this was it.